konklone/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### How can I verify that COMMON has been redistributed to my system?

-1. Open Microsoft Certificate Viewer

-     **Start**, type **certmgr.msc**, and then press **Enter**
+1. Open Microsoft Certificate Viewer:  **Start**, type **certmgr.msc**, and then press **Enter**.

-2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**
+2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**.

 You may see two (or more) copies of COMMON, depending on how it is being distributed.

-Typically, **enterprise** distributed copies will be presented with an Intended Purposes value of *ALL* and a Friendly Name of *None*.
+* Typically, **enterprise** distributed copies will be presented with an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.
-**Microsoft** distributed copies will be presented with multiple Intended Purposes values and a Friendly Name of *U.S. Government Common Policy*.
+* **Microsoft** distributed copies will be presented with multiple **Intended Purposes** values and a **Friendly Name** of *U.S. Government Common Policy*.

 ![Sample Steps]({{site.baseurl}}/img/verify_trust.png){:style="width:85%;"}

-In the screenshot above, we see three entries for COMMON.
+In the screenshot above, we see three entries for COMMON:
 - The first entry (surrounded by a “dashed” line) is being populated from the Microsoft CTL.
-Note the values associated with Intended Purposes and Friendly Name.
+Note the values associated with *Intended Purposes* and *Friendly Name*.
-- The remaining two entries resulted from following procedures in this Playbook.
+- The remaining two entries result from following the procedures in this Playbook.

 ### My agency gets PIV cards from [Issuer Name].
-I won’t be affected by this, right?
+I won’t be affected by this change, right?

 Incorrect.
 Your PIV credential issuer has no impact on whether your agency is affected by this change.
-The impact is related to how COMMON is distributed to federal enterprise devices by agency-specific configuration management practices.
+The impact is related to how COMMON is distributed to federal enterprise devices by agency-specific, configuration management practices.
 It is not related to how credentials are generated or issued.

-### How can I test the impact of Microsoft’s removal of the Federal Common Policy CA (COMMON)?
+### How can I test the impact of Microsoft’s removal of COMMON?

 It is possible to simulate the Microsoft certificate store’s future state.
 It is **not** recommended due to the potential for **destructive outcomes**.
 If interested in learning more, please contact us at fpki@gsa.gov.